 The rephrased sentences produce a more accurate representation of what occurred.
 The word ‘continuously’ provides a more streamlined description.

 He had gone to San Francisco last year.

 Example 9 – rephrased

 ‘Help’ sounds like a useful word, doesn’t it?
 From a young age, we learn that by helping others, we become better people.
 In life, I agree.
 In writing, I completely disagree.
 Removing this word makes statements more powerful.
-As with the other forbidden words, use ‘help’ when necessary, but ensure that a more powerful word does not exist.
+As with the other forbidden words, use ‘help’ when necessary, but try to find a more powerful word.

 Example 10 – rephrased

 We talked to numerous people to identify the options.

 Again, certain words make me cringe, and ‘do’ completes my list.

 If you do go to the bakery, get me a baguette.